 Today’s Pick 4 Day results are in.
 Here are the winning numbers for Saturday July 24, 2021

-So these are your Pick 4 Day results for Saturday July 24, 2021:
+Your Pick 4 Day results for Saturday July 24, 2021 are as follows:

 Did you know that?